ChickenProp/chickenprop.github.com/drafts/resistance-analysis.md

 layout: draft
 title: How unbalanced is The Resistance?
 ---
-I'm a big fan of the board/card game [The Resistance](http://en.wikipedia.org/wiki/The_Resistance_%28game%29), but I feel like it's massively unbalanced in favour of the spies.
+I'm a big fan of the board/card game [The Resistance](http://en.wikipedia.org/wiki/The_Resistance_%28game%29), but I feel like the base game is massively unbalanced in favour of the spies.
 I think that if the spies play well, they will usually win regardless of how well the resistance plays; and I think that playing well simply involves not outing themselves.

 To test this, I intend to analyse a similar, simpler game which I call Resistance-B. "B" for "brainwashed", because in this game the spies don't know they're spies, and they don't know who the other spies are either.
 However, any time they go on a mission, their programming takes over and they sabotage it without knowing what they're doing.
 If there are multiple spies on a mission, they all sabotage it.